MScholtes/VirtualDesktop/README.md

 **Pre-compiled binaries in Releases now**

-**Version 1.16, 2023-09-17**
+**Version 1.17, 2024-02-14**
-- version for Windows 11 Insider Canary (build 25314 and up) called VirtualDesktop11InsiderCanary.cs
+- version for Windows 11 build 22631.3085 and up
-- (re)introduced parameter /RemoveAll for all versions

 (look for a powershell version here: https://github.com/MScholtes/PSVirtualDesktop or here: https://www.powershellgallery.com/packages/VirtualDesktop)

-**With Windows 11 22H2 Release 2215 Microsoft did change the API (COM GUIDs) for accessing the functions for virtual desktops again.
-I provide seven versions of virtualdesktop.cs now: virtualdesktop11.cs is for Windows 11 22H2 up to release 2134, virtualdesktop11-23h2.cs for Windows 11 22H2 release 2215 and newer (including Insider except Canary) versions, virtualdesktop11-21h2.cs for Windows 11 21H2, virtualdesktop11insidercanary.cs for Windows 11 Insider Canary, virtualdesktopserver2022.cs is for Windows Server 2022, virtualdesktop.cs is for Windows 10 1809 to 22H2, virtualdesktopserver2016.cs is for Windows Server 2016.
+**With Windows 11 23H2 Release 3085 Microsoft did change the API (COM GUIDs) for accessing the functions for virtual desktops again.
+I provide five versions of virtualdesktop.cs now: virtualdesktop.cs is for Windows 10, virtualdesktop11.cs is for Windows 11 23H2 and Insider, virtualdesktop11-22h2.cs for Windows 11 22H2 release 2215 and newer, virtualdesktopserver2022.cs is for Windows Server 2022, virtualdesktopserver2016.cs is for Windows Server 2016.
 Using Compile.bat all executables will be generated.**

-**I will make a cleanup of versions with the next release!**

 ## Generate:
 Compile with Compile.bat (no visual studio needed, but obviously Windows 10 or 11)